vishnuk7/jsbook/README.md

 ### Features ✨
 - import any npm packages (without installing just simply import it)
 - write `js` code
-- write `jxs` code
+- write `jsx` code
 - create a react app
-- you can move up and down codecells and textcells
+- you can move up and down code cells and text cells
-- you can delete codecells and textcells
+- you can delete code cells and text cells
-- drag code cells and textcells (only in full verison)
+- drag code cells and text cells (only in full verison)
 - caching the packages in **IndexDB**

 ### Technology Used 🛠